FOR THE MOST UP-TO-DATE INFORMATION FROM THE CENTERS FOR DISEASE CONTROL AND PREVENTION (CDC), VISIT CORONAVIRUS.GOV

 The Department of State advises U.S. citizens to avoid all international travel due to the global impact of COVID-19.
 In countries where commercial departure options remain available, such as in Japan, U.S. citizens who live in the United States should arrange for immediate return to the United States, unless they are prepared to remain abroad for an indefinite period.
 U.S. citizens who live in Japan should avoid all international travel.
 The U.S. government does not anticipate staging repatriation flights from Japan.
 The CDC also recommends that travelers avoid all nonessential international travel.

 - The Prime Minister has reiterated his call for citizens to reduce people-to-people contact, with a focus on avoiding the “three Cs:” closed spaces, crowded spaces, and close-contact settings.
-He has also asked that people continue to refrain from all non-essential prefectural border crossings.
-(More information on the Prime Minister’s announcement is available here.)

 - Japanese immigration officials have: extended the period of application for certain types of visa extensions and residency applications; increased the waiting time for decisions in certain cases; extended visa validity for visitors whose period of stay expired in March through July; and, have announced new measures to reduce congestion in waiting rooms.
 More information can be found online here.